In this post, I share my diary of how I did a one week fast and survived.

-- Don’t fast for just losing weight.
+- Don’t fast for just lose weight.
 Yes, you will lose a significant amount of weight during an extended fast, but most of it is water.
 The pounds will slowly come back once you start eating regularly. (not all of them though, hopefully)

 - If you can still maintain fitness during your fasts that is great, if not, don’t sweat it.
-Allow yourself for extra rest days
+Allow yourself extra rest days

 - Try to avoid being around food, hanging out in the kitchen, watching food shows anddddd looking at your Instagram feed If you are following a lot of Keto accounts; you already know that most of the posts are pictures of food.
 Don’t torture yourself.

-- Stay busy, take this time to do house projects you have been putting off, or read a book, or start a blog, as I did.
+- Stay busy, take this time to do house projects you have been putting off, read a book, or start a blog, as I did.
 That will keep your days very busy.

 - As always, LISTEN TO YOUR BODY.
 If you want to fast for a long time but don’t feel well, STOP.
 That means your body is telling you that it’s not ready for such a long fast.
 It’s ok.
-Even an 8 hour fast is beneficial.
+Even an 8-hour fast is beneficial.